How Insurance AI Chatbots Are Improving Customer Experience

 Geico uses a virtual assistant to greet customers and offer help with insurance products or policy questions.
 A customer service chatbot is a great tool to explain insurance plans.
 By asking qualifying questions, the virtual assistant can learn the customer’s needs and then recommend suitable plans.
 Many rule-based chatbots run on such prepared scripts.
 This is most effective for simpler plans like travel insurance and auto insurance where an embedded chatbot can take a customer through the entire insurance purchase journey themselves.
 Rule-based chatbots are easier to train and integrate well with legacy systems.

-Intelligent chatbots are a more sophisticated cousin to rule-based chatbots and use natural language processing NLP, AI and ML - the same technology that forms the basis of voice recognition systems like Alexa and Siri.
+Intelligent chatbots are a more sophisticated cousin to rule-based chatbots and use natural language processing NLP, AI and ML - the same technology that powers generative AI, the technology behind Conversational AI models like ChatGPT.
 Although Voice AI can take longer to train and need large volumes of data to hone their skills, they save time in the long run.
-They keep learning from information gathered, understand patterns of behavior and have a broader range of decision-making skills.
+They keep learning from information gathered, understand patterns of behavior, and have a broader range of decision-making skills.

 For successful outcomes in these use cases, there is an underlying criterion.
 In insurance, a chatbot should ideally connect with all internal systems but that might be a tall order.
 Definitely, they need to connect with key systems to get the most value in bot-customer interactions.
 For example, they should integrate with document management tools, policy management software, CRM systems to track customer interactions and feed into sales pipelines.
 Finally, conversational AI bots will also need to connect with claims software.

-This blog is the 4th in the series we are covering about 7 technology trends reshaping insurance in 2022 and beyond.
+This blog is the 4th in the series we are covering about 7 technology trends reshaping insurance.

 -